anaxite/tgdp-asciidoc-templates/terminology-system/process-terminology-system.md

 ## Maintaining a terminology system
 A terminology system will evolve over time.
 New terms are created, some terms get obsolete, products change names, just as it happens with the language we speak.
 To maintain a terminology system currently, plan for periodical reviews and timely updates.
 When new terms are introduced, updated, or archived, make sure to announce the changes internally and externally.

+---

+> Explore other templates from [The Good Docs Project](https://thegooddocsproject.dev/).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Terminology%20system%20process) to give feedback on this template.